 Keep search rankings from falling due to stockouts

 If the items you supply to Amazon fall out of stock, they can also fall out of the search rankings.
 When the products are back in Amazon’s warehouses, they may take time to regain their status.
 This status could put a dent in your wholesale sales.
 Direct Fulfillment keeps your products on top of its rankings.
 And this protects your own website too.

 Maintain customer satisfaction and brand loyalty

 Direct fulfillment also reinforces your branding.
 You get to package goods as you want, can ensure products arrive safely and add coupons or other messaging inside of boxes.
 This work keeps you from feeling like just another version of the thousands of faceless companies in a marketplace’s search results.
 Instead, you can entice people with your service and win their business again and again.

 Fulfillment alternatives for eCommerce vendors

-Whether you sell direct to consumers, wholesale to other retailers, or a mix of both, it’s essential to optimize your logistics operations.
+Whether you sell direct to consumers, wholesale to other retailers, or a mix of both, optimizing your logistics operation is essential.
 That could mean shipping orders from your company warehouse or working with a third-party logistics company.

-Red Stag Fulfillment provides a wide range of fulfillment services, including Amazon Seller Prime Fulfillment, LTL shipping, kitting, and inventory planning.
+Red Stag Fulfillment provides a wide range of fulfillment services, including Amazon FBA alternative, LTL shipping, kitting, and inventory planning.
 We process direct fulfillment from our clients to their customers with accuracy and on-time rates that put us at the top of the logistics industry.